arturluis/diffranet/README.md

 # DiffraNet: Automatic Classification of Serial Crystallography Diffraction Patterns

-Implementation of the models for diffraction image classification used in our [deepfreak paper](TBD).

 ## Summary

-Work summary.
-Add blog.
+This repo contains the implementation of a suite of classification and AutoML models for DiffraNet.
+Details about DiffraNet the models implemented here can be found in [our paper](TBD) and [DiffraNet page](TBD).

 ## Installation guide